-Together we can help students feel safe, supported, and increase their overall life satisfaction, allowing them to better reach their full potential.
+Together we can help students feel safe, supported, and increase their overall life satisfaction,

 PATH: BRIEF OVERVIEW

 United Way of Sheboygan County's Providing Access To Healing (PATH) is a school-based mental health community impact initiative that places licensed clinicians into the school setting to increase access to mental health care for students throughout Sheboygan County by removing financial and geographical barriers.
 PATH provides treatment and coping skills for students (3k-12) with common issues such as depression, anxiety, ADHD, and relationship stressors among other emotional and behavioral challenges.